 (ii) ceases to have a security clearance.

+[Regulation 167 amended in Gazette 16 Mar 2012 p.
+1264-5.]

 168. Form of licences

 (1) A licence must be in writing in such form as the Chief Officer decides.

 (2) If the Chief Officer issues a licence to a person, the Chief Officer may also issue the person a card, in such form as the Chief Officer decides, that certifies the person holds the licence.